PanagiotisTslk/GameLegacy/README.md

 ### 🎵 Music
 All music included in the app is 100% original and composed by me.
 It was created to enhance the user experience and bring an extra layer of immersion.

+### Feedback
+This app is free to use.
+If you’d like to help improve it, you can send your feedback to game-legacy@outlook.com.

 ## Screenshots